jwindahlModelon/MultiPhaseMixtureMedia/README.md

 ## License

-This Modelica package is free software and the use is completely at your own risk;
+MultiPhaseMixtureMedia is a free software and the use is completely at your own risk;
 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2).